tobi97h/PrivateHostedServices/README.md

 # Project

+!! when editing you need to edit the template each time and regenerate it with the command.

 This contains the compose definition for my private website stack.
 It follows the same design patterns as [JitcomHostedServices](https://github.com/tobi97h/JitcomHostedServices).

 The following services are contained in this repository: